-After my initial introduction, I went on a bit of a spree, sampling Horchata whenever I saw it on a menu and trying various recipes.
-I was looking to recreate that first Horchata; like a first love, innocent and pure, it was hard to duplicate.
+After my initial introduction to Horchata, I went on a bit of a spree, sampling Horchata whenever I saw it on a menu and trying various recipes at home.
+I was looking to recreate that very first Horchata; like a first love, innocent and pure, it was hard to duplicate.
 So often, the simplest of things are!

 - 1 1/3 cup rice

-- 2 cinnamon sticks, about 4 inches long, broken up
+- 2 cinnamon sticks, about 4 inches long, broken in several pieces

 - 5 cups water, divided